shn2016/leetcode-javascript/Easy/README.md

 * Obejects involved are array, string, stack, tree and listNode;
 * There are algorithms I might use, such as O(n), dp or some else, I should do some research about it;
 * I've been ignoring using concepts such as (foreach, set), should consider more;
+* The rest to learn : bit manipulation, there are 401, 371 related;

 ## Solution Reference